 When you sign in, the terms of sale will be made available to you, either on the back of the bid card, or on a separate sheet.
 If you don’t see them posted anywhere, be sure to ask for a copy for your review.

-A final important clause that you need to look for, is one that outlines any other charges.
-This should include any applicable taxes that will be added to your time, as well as the “buyer’s premium”.
+A final important clause that you need to look for is one that outlines any other charges.
+This should include any applicable taxes that as well as the “buyer’s premium”.
 Auction houses charge a buyer’s premium.
 This can range from 15% – 20% of the pre-tax price of your item.

 When your item finally arrives on the block, sit tall and get ready.
 Calmly make eye contact with the ring man or auctioneer to let them know you are interested.
 Don’t raise your bid card at the very first price the auctioneer offers up (particularly if it is above your price range).
 Chances are, he will start high and then drop the price.
 If the price gets above your set range, then shake your head to let him/her know you are no longer interested.

 If you are the winning bidder, raise your bid card to make sure the auction clerk sees your number (you’ve won your item, and you want to be sure that there are no recording mistakes).
-Now sit back, and enjoy the small endorphin rush, and the fruits of your auction-going labour!
+The auctioneer will repeat what the lot sold for and your bidder number.
+If there is a discrepancy, make it known right away!